10 Best Hikes at Lake Louise

 What about parking at Lake Louise and Moraine Lake?

 With the popularity of the lakes increasing over the past number of years, parking has become a major pressure point.
-If you want to park at Lake Louise, plan to be there early.
-If you want to secure a spot at Moraine Lake, which has a much smaller parking lot, you may need to be there by sunrise.
+If you want to park at Lake Louise, plan to be there early (before 9 am is recommended), or take the Lake Louise shuttle.

 Can I bring my dog on the hike?